 - Sanctions Programs and Country Information - see the Complete List of Sanctions Programs and Country Information

 Foreign Supplier Registration

-- The supplier should visit the IRS website for current IRS forms and instructions.
-Visit the Tax Office’s Tax Forms for Foreign Payees webpage for additional information about these forms.
+Visit the Tax Office’s Tax Forms for Foreign Payees webpage for additional information about current IRS forms.

 The University of Washington has contracted with Expeditors for customs brokerage service.
 They can be used for customs clearance needs for purchases made with or without a UW purchase order.
 Detailed information is available on the Customs Clearance page.